kalekdev/uni/semester-1/lineare-algebra/notes.typ

   0, 0, 1;
 ) vec(b_1, b_2, b_3) = vec(b_1, 2b_1 + b_2, b_3)
 $

-*Cool Fact*: Just before each row was multiplied to make the pivots 1, the pivots of the LHS multiplied together is equal to the determinant, which is how computers calculate it for very large matrices.
-This can also be related to the fact, that a matrix is only invertable if its determinant is non 0 (therefore there are no empty rows / pivots).

 == LU Lower Upper (LR Left Right) Zerlegung
 A matrix can be decomposed into an upper and lower matrix, such that: